KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### Sightseeing

-I took Thursday off for sightseeing.
+I spent Thursday sightseeing.
 I decided to ride the 121 bus along the beach to Belmont Shore, explore the area, then eat at Nick's on Second.

 When I attended PyCon US 2024, I started a tradition.
 I googled "best restaurant in Pittsburgh" and ate there.
 It was a wonderful restaurant called Fig & Ash.
 Now, I do this at every host city.